alexkocodes/An-Easy-Quiz-V2/README.md

 ## Game Walkthrough/Solutions (Click on the gif to watch the video)

 A video of solutions can be found here.
-Only watch it when you really fry your brain out already!
+Don't give up!
+Only watch it when you really fry your brain out already! :)

   <p align="center">
     <a href="https://drive.google.com/file/d/1AK-_ivaVEercXR1RWYhOlKCxEicxACR5/view?usp=sharing">